pgxn/pgxn-manager/README.md

   another host.
 (Consult the [DBI](http://search.cpan.org/perldoc?DBI) and [DBD::Pg](http://search.cpan.org/perldoc?DBD::Pg) documentation for details on the attributes that can be included in the DSN).
-You can also change the templates for the files that will be managed on the master mirror, though only changing the extension of the "dist" template from ".pgz" to whatever is appropriate for your network is really recommended.
+You can also change the templates for the files that will be managed on the master mirror.

 * Build PGXN::Manager: